ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexing-performance.markdown

   can be useful (even in a NoSql database) when developers need to pull information from different documents into an indexing process.
 The `LoadDocument` method creates a relationship between the two documents and ensures that whenever the referenced document is updated, the referencing documents will be re-indexed to stay current with the new details.
-   - `LoadDocument` is a great feature, but problems arise if a large number of documents reference a single document (or a small set of them) that are frequently changed.
+   - `LoadDocument` is a useful feature, but problems arise if a large number of documents reference a single document (or a small set of them) that is frequently changed.
-     If frequent changes are made to these few documents, all the documents referencing it will also need to be reindexed.
+     If frequent changes are made to this document, all the documents referencing it will also need to be reindexed.
-     In other words, the amount of work that an index has to do because of a single document change can be extremely large and may cause delays in indexing.
+     In other words, the amount of work that an index has to do because of a single document frequently changing can be extremely large and may cause delays in indexing.
       - The high IO demands in this situation can then cause further problems such as longer request duration and cluster instability.
       - Sometimes, `LoadDocument` misuse is caused by trying to apply relational modeling approaches to document-based databases.
         If you're accustomed to relational data modeling, you can learn about effective [document modeling](https://ravendb.net/learn/inside-ravendb-book/reader/4.0/3-document-modeling) in the "Inside RavenDB" book.